 Download our earlier Education Guides where you can learn some of what expert sailors know about Geography, History, Maps, Sailing Terms, Math, Ocean Ecology and Marine Wildlife!
-For the 2016 Race, Captain Dave added new sections that include Ocean World, Wind and Weather here.
-And cool links here to How Ships Sail! – all about boat building plus an excellent Interview with Merf Owen – Naval Architect.
-And here’s a NEW Education Guide to the Casco Bay Estuary – site of the Inshore Leg!
+For the 2016 Race, Captain Dave added new sections that include Ocean World, Wind and Weather and How Ships Sail! – all about boat building plus an excellent Interview with Merf Owen – Naval Architect, as well as a NEW Education Guide to the Casco Bay Estuary – site of the Inshore Leg!

-You can also like our Atlantic Cup Kids Facebook Page, where you can follow along, learn more or ask questions of Captain Dave
+Please like our Atlantic Cup Kids Facebook Page, where you can follow along, learn more and ask questions of Captain Dave.

 And you can always contact Captain Dave directly at email@example.com.